Holographic Aspects of Dynamical Mean-Field Theory: summary and discussions

-The holographic RG formulation of DMFT provides several interesting implications associated with the holography and quantum entanglements.
+In addition, the holographic RG strucure involved in DMFT provides several interesting implications toward its possible generalizations, which may be relevant to the holography and quantum entanglements.
 In the following, we briefly discuss some issues in order.
 First, in this work, we have concentrated on the Bethe lattice model, where we could directly introduce the recursive relation of Green's function.
 For general lattice models, however, it is not straightforward to write down the recursive relation directly on the real-space lattice network.
 In DMFT, instead, the local self-energy is extracted from Green's function, and then the lattice network information is self-consistently implemented into the local Green's function through the Hilbert transformation with respect to the density of states, where the $k$ dependence of the single-particle dispersion is traced out.
 The use of the Hilbert transformation suggests that the real-space network structure could be appropriately smeared out without directly referring to the real-space lattice network.
 How the DMFT framework generates a curved space coordinate $(r,x)$ relevant to AdS$_2$ would be an important problem.

 Next, the effective free-fermionic medium in DMFT is justified for the infinite spatial dimension, which corresponds to $p=(q-1)\to \infty$.
 This limit corresponds to $L \to 0$ in AdS$_2$, where the scaling dimension is consistently reduced to the free fermionic value, $\Delta_D=1$.
 Since all branches in the Bethe lattice network are equivalent, it does not have an essential metric in the circumference direction.
 These observations suggest that the spatial dimension in DMFT is not directly related to the dimension $d$ in AdS$_{d+1}$/CFT$_{d}$.
 Although there are $d$-dimensional extensions of boundary theory in the context of $p$-adic AdS/CFT\cite{Gubser2017}, their relevance to DMFT has not yet been clarified.
 Another approach to implement spatial dimensions beyond the tree network lattice is to introduce the loop network structure.
 Recently, it has been shown that hyperbolic lattice models, which contain planar loop structures, exhibit several interesting behaviors.\cite{Asaduzzaman2020,Asaduzzaman2022,oku2024,Wang2025,UedaK2007,Krcmar2008} Moreover, the loop network structure plays an intrinsic role in representing critical quantum fluctuations in the entanglement renormalizaton group and related tensor network algorithms.\cite{MERA2007,TNR2015,LoopTNR2017,GILT2018} However, their extension to the higher dimensions is still a challenging problem.